DmitriiS-dev/Quick-Api-Path-VS-Code-Extention/README.md

 # Quick API Path VS-Code Extention README

-This is the README for your extension "quick-api-path".
+This is the README for the Quick API Path VS-Code Extention.
 It provides a simple way to generate API paths from file paths in your project.

 ## Features